RadekSimkanic/Linux-SDM-Downloader/README.md

 Downloader SDM files via SDX file (DreamSpark) on Linux

 ## What is it?
 Linux-SDM-Downloader is Python script for download SDM files and joining to one file.
 For downloading these files is needed SDX file.
-SDX file is possible unpacking via [xSDM](https://github.com/v3l0c1r4pt0r/xSDM).
+SDM file is possible unpacking via [xSDM](https://github.com/v3l0c1r4pt0r/xSDM).

 ## Prerequisites
 - BeautifulSoup